JShipmanSparta19/ISTQB_Notes/ISTQB-notes.md

 * Stress Testing

 #### Structural (White Box)
 How the code makes the functionality work.
-What is happening "under the hood"
+What is happening "under the hood".
+(All levels)
 * Decision Coverage
 * Statement Coverage